 Best Ransomware Protection for Android

 Ransomware is much less common on mobile devices than on computers.
-Ransomware exists on Android, but I didn’t find reports of ransomware on iPhones or iPads.
+Ransomware exists on Android, but I didn’t find reports of ransomware or ransomware attacks on iPhones or iPads.

 You usually need to take deliberate action to install ransomware on a mobile device.
 It’s harder to accidentally do it than on Windows.
-If you’re careful, you probably don’t need software to protect your Android device against ransomware.
+If you’re careful, you probably don’t need anti-ransomware software to protect your Android device against ransomware.
 But if you want it, here’s the Android anti-malware that has the best test results from the independent test labs AV-Comparatives and AV-TEST.
-These all include anti-ransomware.
-These are in alphabetical order.
+These all include ransomware protection software.
+These antivirus tools are in alphabetical order.

 - Avast Mobile Security